-Established in 2002, Marywood University's String Project is an after-school, pre-collegiate string program for students ages 5-18.
-Students take small-group lessons in violin, viola, cello and double bass, participate in orchestra and perform in concerts.
-String Project participants are divided into three levels, beginner, intermediate and advanced, based on student playing experience.
-Students are welcome to enter the program at all stages.
-Marywood string faculty teach the classes and ensembles with a team of undergraduate string and education majors working alongside.
-In this way the String Project also serves as a teaching and pedagogical lab experience for University students.
+Marywood's String Project is an after-school, pre-collegiate string program for students ages 5-18.
+Participants take small-group lessons in violin, viola, cello, and double bass; participate in orchestra; and perform in concerts.
+String Project participants are divided into three levels (beginner, intermediate, and advanced) based on experience.
+Participants may enter the program at any level.
+Marywood faculty teach the classes and ensembles alongside Marywood string and education students.
+In this way, the String Project also serves as a teaching experience for Marywood students.